gerardo-lijs/VB6-NetStandard-Interop/README.md

 ### Extras
 ##### VB6 in Github

-In order to use Github for your VB6 source code add this extensions to your Visual Studio .gitignore file like here: https://github.com/gerardo-lijs/VB6-NetStandard-Interop/blob/master/.gitignore
+In order to use Github for your VB6 source code add this extensions to your Visual Studio .gitignore file like this [.gitignore for VB6](.gitignore)

 ```markdown
 *.csi